Daseke Reports Results for First-Quarter 2023 and Updates 2023 Outlook

 - Adjusted EBITDA of $46.8 million

-ADDISON, Texas, May 09, 2023 (GLOBE NEWSWIRE) -- Daseke, Inc. (NASDAQ: DSKE) (Daseke or, the Company), the premier North American transportation solutions specialist dedicated to servicing challenging industrial end markets, today reported financial results for the first quarter ended March 31, 2023 and provided an update to its 2023 outlook.
+ADDISON, Texas, May 09, 2023 (GLOBE NEWSWIRE) -- Daseke, Inc. DSKE (Daseke or, the Company), the premier North American transportation solutions specialist dedicated to servicing challenging industrial end markets, today reported financial results for the first quarter ended March 31, 2023 and provided an update to its 2023 outlook.

 Management Commentary